Cedrus libani: Cones

-Cedrus libani produces cones beginning at around the age of 40.
+Cedrus libani produces cones beginning at around the age of 20–40.
 Its cones are borne in autumn, the male cones appear in early September and the female ones in late September.
-Male cones occur at the ends of the short shoots; they are solitary and erect about 4 to 5 cm long and mature from a pale green to a pale brown color.
+Male cones occur at the ends of the short shoots; they are solitary and erect about 4 to 5 cm long and mature from pale green to pale yellow-brown.
 The female seed cones also grow at the terminal ends of short shoots.
-The young seed cones are resinous, sessile, and pale green; they require 17 to 18 months after pollination to mature.
-The mature, woody cones are 8 to 12 cm long and 3 to 6 cm wide; they are scaly, resinous, ovoid or barrel-shaped, and gray-brown in color.
+The young seed cones are resinous, sessile, and pale green; they require 12 months after pollination to mature.
+The mature, woody cones are 8 to 12 cm long and 3 to 6 cm wide; they are scaly, resinous, ovoid or barrel-shaped, and green ripening to grey-brown the autumn after pollination.
 Mature cones open from top to bottom, they disintegrate and lose their seed scales, releasing the seeds until only the cone rachis remains attached to the branches.

 The seed scales are thin, broad, and coriaceous, measuring 3.5 to 4 cm long and 3 to 3.5 cm wide.
 The seeds are ovoid, 10 to 14 mm long and 4 to 6 mm wide, attached to a light brown wedge-shaped wing that is 20 to 30 mm long and 15 to 18 mm wide.
 C. libani grows rapidly until the age of 45 to 50 years; growth becomes extremely slow after the age of 70.

 Taxonomy

 Cedrus is the Latin name for true cedars.
-The specific epithet refers the Lebanon mountain range where the species was first described by French botanist Achille Richard; the tree is commonly known as the Lebanon cedar or cedar of Lebanon.
-Two distinct types are recognized as varieties: C. libani var. libani and C. libani var. brevifolia.
+The specific epithet refers to the Lebanon mountain range where the species was first described by French botanist Achille Richard; the tree is commonly known as the Lebanon cedar or cedar of Lebanon.
+Two to three distinct types are accepted as varieties: C. libani var. libani, C. libani var. brevifolia, and C. libani var. stenocoma; the last not being considered distinct by all authorities.

 C. libani var. libani: Lebanon cedar, cedar of Lebanon – grows in Lebanon, western Syria, and south-central Turkey.
-C. libani var. stenocoma (the Taurus cedar), considered a subspecies in earlier literature, is now recognized as an ecotype of C. libani var. libani.
+C. libani var. stenocoma (the Taurus cedar), considered a subspecies in earlier literature, is now considered as a variety or ecotype of C. libani var. libani.
 It usually has a spreading crown that does not flatten.
 This distinct morphology is a habit that is assumed to cope with the competitive environment, since the tree occurs in dense stands mixed with the tall-growing Abies cilicica, or in pure stands of young cedar trees.
+Isozyme analysis however placed var. stenocoma closer to var. brevifolia than to var. libani, even placing var. brevifolia embedded within var. stenocoma samples.

 C. libani var. brevifolia: The Cyprus cedar occurs on the island's Troodos Mountains.
 This taxon was considered a separate species from C. libani because of morphological and ecophysiological trait differences.
-It is characterized by slow growth, shorter needles, and higher tolerance to drought and aphids.
-Genetic relationship studies, however, did not recognize C. brevifolia as a separate species, the markers being undistinguishable from those of C. libani.
+It is characterised by slow growth, shorter needles, and higher tolerance to drought and aphids.
+Genetic relationship studies, however, did not separate C. brevifolia as a separate species, the markers being indistinguishable from those of C. libani.